Publication Ethics and Policies

 Editors or Journal Staff as Authors

-If the editor is first author on an accepted manuscript, the student rate APC applies.
+In addition, if the editor is first author on an accepted manuscript, the student APC will be applied.
 Editorial and blogs are published at no charge.
-The journal editorial board is comprised of volunteers.
-The journal recognizes their efforts and has chosen to reduce fees in appreciation of the editor’s time.
+The journal board is comprised of volunteers.
+The journal recognizes their efforts, and has chosen to reduce fees in appreciation of the editor’s time.

 Intellectual Property